-We report regularly on the returns, after fees and taxes, of each of our investment funds.
+We report regularly on the returns, after fees and before taxes, of each of our investment funds.
 Returns are what we get back when we invest.
 They can go up and down over time, reflecting both the changes in value of the assets within the investment funds, and the ups and downs of the overall market.

 You can also compare how each of our investment funds have tracked against a benchmark since their inception.